Presentation Day from Summer 2020

 Although this internship is unpaid, if commuting to Stanford and/or spending the time needed to participate in this program would pose a financial burden, please let us know in your application.

 We’d love to be able to admit all applicants.
-But that is unlikely to be realistic.
-If you’re not admitted, it’s because we failed to integrate you into any of the few projects we were able to create within our highly constrained and relatively small group of potential mentors.
-We would then encourage you to apply again next year.
+But that is not realistic.
+If you’re not admitted, it’s because we failed to integrate you into the few projects we were able to create with our group of mentors.

 If you enjoy playing an instrument, can provide a link to a youtube video of you playing

 If you’re into poetry, can send us a poem you’ve written

 If you’re into gaming, can provide a link to a video of you playing